Social Anxiety Help

 I worked for several years at the Whitman-Walker Clinic in Washington, DC: one of the nation’s largest health centers for HIV and AIDS, and for the lesbian, gay, bi and trans (LGBT) community.
 I served as their first Mental Health Services Director, as well as their first Volunteer Resources Director.
 I have a 40-year history of volunteer work in varied human services and social justice issues.

 I have a special interest in therapy groups and support groups as a means of helping people with common concerns empower each other.
-I have led 94 social anxiety therapy groups (20-weeks each), as well as many other therapy groups for depression, relationships, self-esteem, coming out, and AIDS.
+I have led 100 social anxiety therapy groups (20-weeks each), as well as many other therapy groups for depression, relationships, self-esteem, coming out, and AIDS.
+My social anxiety therapy group was the focus of a National Public Radio story on cognitive-behavioral therapy (CBT).
 I have also led many support groups on a variety of issues, and supervised a team of Whitman-Walker Clinic support group leaders for seven years.